 The Royal Parks are Hyde Park, Kensington Gardens, St James’s Park, The Green Park, The Regent’s Park (with Primrose Hill), Bushy Park, Greenwich Park and Richmond Park.
 TRP also manages other public spaces including Victoria Tower Gardens, Grosvenor Square and Brompton Cemetery.

-Visit the Royal Parks website for more information.
+Visit the Royal Parks website.

 The Royal Parks Board